jrullan/neotimer/README.md

 # neotimer
 Non blocking timer class for Arduino.

-Developed originally for use in the Udoo Neo as an experiment.
+When you use a delay() function in an Arduino sketch, the processor stops everything it is doing until this delay is completed.
+That is called a blocking delay, because it blocks the processor until it finishes.
+Many times we don't want this to happen.
+This timer provides a way to use time delays without blocking the processor, so it can do other things while the timer ends up.
+This is called a non-blocking delay timer.

 The timer provides basic functionality to implement different ways of timing in a sketch.
 There are two main ways to use the timer, first as a Start-Stop-Reset timer.